Geovanny-Argueta/Wazuh-SIEM-Virtualbox-Installation/README.md

 ### Step 1: Install the virtualization software

-The first step is to download the virtualization software that will be used to deploy **Wazuh** and the rest of the virtual machines.

-In my case, I will use **VirtualBox**, as it is a comfortable and widely used option for lab environments.
+The first step is to download the virtualization software that will be used to deploy **Wazuh** and the rest of the virtual machines, in my case, I will use **VirtualBox**, as it is a comfortable and widely used option for lab environments.

 You can download VirtualBox from the official website:
 https://www.virtualbox.org/wiki/Downloads

-Once on the VirtualBox website, select the **Download** option and choose the installer that matches your operating system.

-In my case, I am using **Windows hosts**, so I selected the corresponding option.
+Once on the VirtualBox website, select the **Download** option and choose the installer that matches your operating system, in my case, I am using **Windows hosts**, so I selected the corresponding option.

 ![VirtualBox Download](https://github.com/user-attachments/assets/28e3305f-e992-41e4-8307-ceb92f9a4683)